v3rtigo-iot/blog/content/posts/emux-ludus/index.md

 ![We did it!](/dewploy.png)

 Now let's take a quick look and verify that everything worked.
 Remember, each machine will have different ports/services/etc as these are various emulated devices.
 In this example we'll use a device that has port 80 open and a login panel available to us for the device being emulated.
-A quick nmap scan shows the open ports of the emulated device (and 22 for the debian host).
+A quick nmap scan shows the open ports of the emulated device (and 22 for the Debian host).
 Navigating to port **80** on the IP of the host (10.5.10.4 in this case) we see the login page for the device!
 Winning!

 ```bash
 local:~$ nmap 10.5.10.4